 The day started with very dark clouds on the horizon.
 Exactly one year ago we were in Kastellorizo, and Aliki left for Athens while I sailed to Karpathos and Crete.
 Two years ago, 1996, Thetis was in Ermioni where Lewis and I were just starting our trip to Malta and Sardinia.
 This year’s trip feels like a gift.
 An extra.
 Something that looked impossible to me last winter when I was sick.
 As I am getting stronger I am beginning to dream again of more trips.

 Despite the clouds, the day was warm.
-At 8:00 AM the temperature was 24°C. The Navtex forecast for the Northwestern Aegean calls for WSW wind (Πουνεντό-Γαρμπής-Pounento-Garbis) force 5-6 soon changing to WNW (Πουνεντό-Μαΐστρος-Pounento-Maistros) and from tomorrow the winds are going back to the northerly meltemi.
-There is a low pressure cold front now over the NE Balkans moving to the E. Maybe, if we are lucky, we could escape this front.
+At 8:00 AM the temperature was 24°C (75.2°F).
+The Navtex forecast for the Northwestern Aegean called for WSW wind (Πουνεντό-Γαρμπής - Pounento-Garbis) force 5-6 soon changing to WNW (Πουνεντό-Μαΐστρος - Pounento-Maistros) and from tomorrow the winds are going back to the northerly meltemi.
+There was a low pressure cold front now over the NE Balkans moving to the E. Maybe, if we are lucky, we could escape this front.
 As the day progressed the clouds disappeared.
 I started preparing to leave this nice cove for Alonnisos.
 It took me less than one hour to untie and stow the cavos (shore line), to remove the outboard and oars from the zodiac, to loosen the chain and raise the second anchor with the windlass, to stow the anchor and its rode, and finally to raise the primary anchor.
 We departed at 0920.
 The wind was 10-15 WSW.
 We first motored to Steni Vala (Στενή Βάλα) [39° 11.5' N 23° 55.5' E] in Alonnisos, just to see it, as it was just across the narrow channel.
 There were several sailboats in the small cove, most of them moored bow-to.
 There were also a number of attractive looking tavernas.
 The concrete quay is new and it is not described by either Heikell or by the Portolanos.

 Votsi (Βότση), although more crowded, is still as attractive as I remember it from when I was last here in 1991.
 I was with Nikos and Rozina with the Faneromeni on our way to visit Mount Athos.
 I was also here in 1986 with Thetis and the whole family (where have these 12 years gone?).